On the signature of a positive braid: A signature bound for tridiagonal and trisum matrices

 \section{A signature bound for tridiagonal and trisum matrices}

-In this section, we discuss signature bounds for some tridiagonal matrices and generalisations of them we introduce called trisum matrices.
+In this section, we discuss signature bounds for certain tridiagonal matrices.
+Further, we introduce and study a generalisation of them which we call trisum matrices.
 These matrices and their direct sums appear as the Gram matrices we study in the next section, when we restrict the Goeritz forms of the chessboard surfaces to appropriate subspaces.